What is the Past Participle?

 • They admired the fallen leaves in the park.

-Difference Between Past Tense and Past Participle
+Past Tense Vs. Past Participle

 Function